Switching-time bioprocess control with pulse-width-modulated optogenetics

 The period-averaged value of the Hill function, denoted as $\bar{q}_p$, over the interval $[kT, (k+1)T]$ is:

-Thus, under the no-leakage assumption in Eq.~\eqref{eq:q_e_i}, the average Hill activation over the period is determined solely by the duty cycle $D_k$.
+Thus, under the no-leakage assumption in Eq.~\eqref{eq:q_e_i}, the average Hill activation over the forcing period depends linearly on the duty cycle $D_k$.

-Note that the parameters of the Hill function introduced in the previous section yield a very steep activation curve.
-Fig. \ref{fig:intensity_vs_duty_cycle} shows that duty-cycle modulation results in a much smoother effective input-output relationship than direct intensity control, facilitating practical tunability and reinforcing the advantages of PWM control.
+The parameters of the Hill function introduced in the previous section yield a very steep intensity-response curve.
+Fig.~\ref{fig:intensity_vs_duty_cycle} therefore illustrates how duty-cycle modulation provides a smoother \textit{period-averaged} input-output map than direct intensity modulation, thereby facilitating practical tunability and reinforcing the advantages of PWM control.